PX4/PX4-user_guide/en/ros2/user_guide.md

 ROS 2 "Foxy" reached end-of-life in May 2023, but is still stable and works with PX4.

 ::: info
-PX4 is not as well tested on Ubuntu 22.04 as it is on Ubuntu 20.04 (at time of writing), and Ubuntu 20.04 is needed if you want to use [Gazebo Classic](../sim_gazebo_classic/index.md).
+Ubuntu 20.04 and Foxy are needed if you want to use [Gazebo Classic](../sim_gazebo_classic/index.md).
 :::

 To setup ROS 2 for use with PX4: